dustinpfister/blog_posts/_posts/linux-bash-script-parameters-named.md

 layout: post
 categories: linux
 id: 758
-updated: 2020-12-09 14:16:34
+updated: 2020-12-09 14:21:03
-version: 1.1
+version: 1.2
 ---

 There are basic positional parameters in [bash scripts](/2020/11/27/bash-scripts/) that might be the first way that one learns how to add paramaters to bash scripts.
-However there should be a way to add named parameters to a script also, and to do so in a way in which it does not take to much time to do so.
+However there should be a way to add [named parameters to a script](https://unix.stackexchange.com/questions/129391/passing-named-arguments-to-shell-scripts) also, and to do so in a way in which it does not take to much time to do so.
 Often I want to write a bash script that prefroms some kind of task other then that of parsing options.

 Well in bash there is a built in command that might prove to be the first solution that comes to midn when it comes to having named paramarters in a script.
 In this post I will be going over a few examples of that built in command, and also write about other topics that might come up in the process of doing so.